hyperledger/fabric/docs/source/private-data-arch.rst

 Updating a collection definition
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To update a collection definition or add a new collection, you can upgrade
+To update a collection definition or add a new collection, you can update
-the chaincode to a new version and pass the new collection configuration
+the chaincode definition and pass the new collection configuration
-in the chaincode upgrade transaction, for example using the ``--collections-config``
+in the chaincode approve and commit transactions, for example using the ``--collections-config``
 flag if using the CLI.
-If a collection configuration is specified during the
+If a collection configuration is specified when updating
-chaincode upgrade, a definition for each of the existing collections must be
+the chaincode definition, a definition for each of the existing collections must be
 included.

-When upgrading a chaincode, you can add new private data collections,
+When updating a chaincode definition, you can add new private data collections,
 and update existing private data collections, for example to add new
 members to an existing collection or change one of the collection definition
 properties.
 Note that you cannot update the collection name or the
 blockToLive property, since a consistent blockToLive is required
 regardless of a peer's block height.

-Collection updates becomes effective when a peer commits the block that
+Collection updates becomes effective when a peer commits the block with the updated
-contains the chaincode upgrade transaction.
+chaincode definition.
 Note that collections cannot be
 deleted, as there may be prior private data hashes on the channel’s blockchain
 that cannot be removed.